-- d) Determine whether one (or more) of the following is true: - Would the person who is personally rendering the service have been regarded as an "employee" of the client if the service was rendered directly to the client and not through the company, close corporation or trust?
+(d) Determine whether one (or more) of the following criteria applies:

+Would the person who is personally rendering the service have been regarded as an "employee" of the client if the service was rendered directly to the client and not through the company, close corporation or trust?

-For purposes of employees' tax, it is necessary to determine whether the person would have been an "employee" as defined.
+It is necessary to determine whether the person would have been an "employee" as defined in paragraph 1.
 For example, if the person would have been a person in receipt of remuneration or to whom remuneration accrues as described in paragraph (a) of the definition of an "employee", the company, close corporation or trust is a "personal service provider".
 Following the example through, the test must also include a reference to the definition of the term "remuneration" (because of the reference in paragraph (a) to the definition of "employee"), that excludes payments made to common law independent contractors.
-If the person rendering the service would have been regarded as an independent contractor under common law then the person would not have been regarded as an "employee" in the absence of the company, close corporation or trust.
+If the person rendering the service would have been regarded as an "employee" in the absence of the company, close corporation or trust.8